MASILab/pyPheWAS/docs/index.rst

 Support
 -------

 If you are having issues, please let us know!
+Email me at:

+firstname.lastname@vanderbilt.edu, where firstname=shikha and lastname=chaganti

 License
 -------